-Mrs. LaGarde attended Frostburg State University in Frostburg, Maryland, and graduated summa cum laude with a B.S. degree in Economics.
+Mary Ellis LaGarde attended Frostburg State University in Frostburg, Maryland, and graduated summa cum laude with a B.S. degree in Economics.
 She obtained her J.D. from Stetson University College of Law, Florida’s first law school, which was established in St. Petersburg in 1900.
-Mrs. LaGarde credits Stetson for providing her with practical pre-trial, trial and appellate experience through clinics and internships.
+Ms. LaGarde credits Stetson for providing her with practical pre-trial, trial and appellate experience through clinics and internships.

-Mrs. LaGarde has been featured as a legal commentator on CNN, Good Morning America, Dateline, Nightline, MSNBC and various local news stations.
+Ms. LaGarde has been featured as a legal commentator on CNN, Good Morning America, Dateline, Nightline, MSNBC and various local news stations in Southwest Florida.

 In Her Own Words

 “In my role as an advocate, I bring all my energy and experience to fight for my clients in trials, mediations, and arbitrations.

 In my role as an arbitrator, my job is to administer justice in a fast, affordable, fair, and impartial manner.

 As a mediator my job is to use my litigation experience and legal skills to serve as a neutral and to help parties achieve a fair and just resolution of their legal disputes.”